KaiboLiu/kaiboliu.github.io/_posts/2017-05-20-equations.md

 The result:
 <img src="http://chart.googleapis.com/chart?cht=tx&chl=\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}" style="border:none;">

-    They looks good in normal markdown previews.
-But, there may be some size problem in different jekyll supported sites because they may be converted to images.
+    They looks good in normal markdown previews. **But**, there may be some size problem in different jekyll supported sites because they may be converted to images.
 Response is reasonable but seems invalid for some complex equations.
 This can be used in atom and github, but void in YoudaoNote.

 2. forkosh server
 The code with forkosh is: